 4. Talk to your baby as often as you can

 Talk while you’re carrying or changing your baby.
 For example, ‘Let’s get this nappy changed.
 That feels better, doesn’t it?
 Here’s a nice clean nappy.
-Don’t cry – we’ll be finished soon’.
-Every word baby hears helps to develop their language and learning and strengthens your relationship with them.
+It’s OK – we’ll be finished soon’.
+Every word baby hears develops their language and learning and strengthens your relationship with them.
 Telling stories, reading books or singing songs has the same effect.

 5. Help with feeding

-Your support for breastfeeding can be vital while your partner is learning.
-You could give practical support – a glass of water, another pillow or whatever your partner needs.
+If your partner is breastfeeding, your support for breastfeeding can be vital.
+You can give practical support – a glass of water, another pillow or whatever your partner needs.
 Or if your partner is having trouble, you can offer encouragement and look for breastfeeding support.

 6. Have some one-on-one time

 This kind of time is about tuning in to your baby.
 It gives you the chance to bond with your baby.
 It can be simple things like playing peek-a-boo or making faces while you dress your baby.